 If you applied for this program in 2016, successful applicants will be announced in February 2017.

 How Queenslanders are commemorating

-Learn more about some of the exciting projects successful grantees of round one and two are undertaking to commemorate the Anzac Centenary.
+Learn more about some of the exciting projects undertaken by Queensland Anzac Centenary grantees.

 You can also: